Boundary-Refined Prototype Generation: A General End-to-End Paradigm for Semi-Supervised Semantic Segmentation

 \subsection{Semi-Supervised Learning}

-Semi-supervised learning (SSL) \cite{semilearn} has been widely applied to the scenarios where labeled data is limited but a large number of unlabeled data can be acquired.
-The key to success is how to effectively utilize the latent supervision in unlabeled data.
+Semi-supervised learning (SSL) \cite{semilearn} has been widely applied to scenarios where labeled data are limited but a large number of unlabeled data can be acquired.
+The key is to effectively utilize the latent supervision in unlabeled data.
 Existing methods primarily belong to two representative families: consistency regularization \cite{meanteacher,temporal,mixmatch,ict,uda,vat} and entropy minimization \cite{fixmatch,lee2013pseudo,memory,curriculum}.
-Consistency regularization methods, derived from the smoothness assumption, aim to encourage the network to produce consistent predictions on the same example under different augmentations.
+Consistency regularization methods encourage the network to produce consistent predictions on the same example under different augmentations.
 For example, MixMatch \cite{mixmatch} and VAT \cite{vat} apply perturbations at the input and feature levels individually to regularize the outputs of the network.
-While Mean Teacher \cite{meanteacher} incorporates an additional weight-averaged network to regularize the prediction consistency.
-Entropy minimization focuses on the implementation of self-training with generated pseudo labels.
+The mean teacher \cite{meanteacher} incorporates an additional weight-averaged network to regularize the prediction consistency.
+Entropy minimization focuses on the implementation of self-training with generated pseudo-labels.
 Typically, FixMatch \cite{fixmatch} leverages pseudo labels generated from weakly augmented unlabeled images to supervise their strongly augmented versions for robust learning.
 Moreover, graph-based regularization \cite{gcn,iscen2019label}, deep generative models \cite{badgan,dgm,adgm,lobalgan} and self-supervised learning \cite{s4l,simclr,simclrv2} are also important branches of semi-supervised learning.
 Our method builds upon the training frameworks of Mean Teacher \cite{meanteacher} and FixMatch \cite{fixmatch}, illustrating their continued effectiveness.